John Lewars: Association with Robert Burns

 Burns, ten years the senior of Lewars, described Lewars as ".. a particular friend of mine" and " .. a young man of uncommon merit".

 It is likely that Burns composed the following verses in 1796 in response to one of Lewars' love affairs.
 'Woods' is unidentified, although John Syme (1755 - 1831) - a mutual friend, wrote on the poet's holograph manuscript that she was an assistant to Miss McMurdo at a local girls boarding school.
 The poem has Lewars bewitched by the young women and his heart is stolen and Burns links this the heroines supernatural powers.
 Lewars was also an admirer of Jean Lorimer, Burns's 'Chloris'.

 Burns added a comment "A poor man ruined and undone by Robbery and Murder.
 Being an aweful WARNING to the young men of this age, how they look well to themselves in this dangerous, terrible WORLD."

 After Robert Burns's death Lewars undertook many of the essential tasks, writing letters to friends and relatives informing them of the poet's death.

-Lewars' letter to Mrs Dunlop, written on the day following the poet's death, the 22 July 1796, contains the only evidence that Frances had at last replied to Burns's many unanswered letters.
+Lewars' letter to Mrs Dunlop, written on the day following the poet's death, 22 July 1796, contains the only evidence that Frances had at last replied to Burns's many unanswered letters.